Choi Si-won: Solo ventures

 In October 2017, Choi starred in the tvN's youth romance drama Revolutionary Love alongside Kang So-ra.
 This marked his first project after releasing from his mandatory military enlistment on August 18, 2017.

 In April 2019, Choi starred in KBS's crime comedy drama My Fellow Citizens!.
 In 2020, he starred in an episode of the science fiction anthology series SF8.

 In 2021, Choi starred in the TVING web series Work Later, Drink Now and made a cameo appearance in the movie New Year Blues.
 In addition to his appearance, he also released the track "Nobody but You" as part of the Work Later, Drink Now soundtrack.
 In 2022, Choi starred in the ENA romantic comedy series Love Is for Suckers and returned for the second season of Work Later, Drink Now.

 In 2023, Choi played a supporting role in the Netflix original series Bloodhounds, and made a cameo in the TVING original series Death's Game.
 In 2024, he starred in the TV Chosun romantic comedy series DNA Lover.

 Other ventures

 Endorsements

 Choi Si-won is a representative for Audi Korea.
 In 2015, Choi Si-won was chosen by the Swiss luxury watchmaker brand Piaget as their youngest Asian model.

 Philanthropy

 Choi has joined many UNICEF campaigns since 2010.
 He was appointed as the special representative of the South Korea committee for UNICEF on November 12, 2015.

 Upon his release from the military, Choi confirmed to volunteer for a UNICEF campaign in Vietnam from August 21 to 25, 2017, alongside fellow labelmate Jaemin of NCT Dream.
 The campaign is named as "SMile for U" which is a music education programme for children with disabilities conducted in partnership with Choi's agency.

 Ambassadorship

-In 2023, Choi was named the PR Ambassador of the 14th Gwangju Biennale.
+In 2023, Choi was named the public relations ambassador of the 14th Gwangju Biennale.